|

 Texas, with its sparse, angry-poor landscapes, is such a great

-setting for the crimes that poverty breeds.
+setting for crimes bred out of poverty.
 Hell folks, this is

 where I grew up.
-I recognized the signs to Coleman, I've walked
+I recognized the signs to Coleman, Texas and I've walked

-and Foster are stellar as the hard-scrapple brothers.
-However,
+and Ben Foster are stellar as two hard-scrapple brothers.
+There

 it is Jeff Bridges, as the seasoned Sheriff Hamilton, who